Now more than ever small businesses rely on conducting business online. However, that also leaves small businesses vulnerable to cyberattacks.

 9. Access to restricted information

 As a small business owner, it is important to restrict access to sensitive information only to a few people.
 Likewise, you should establish a controlled environment where devices connected within the business network are only those that are approved.
-Passwords must be created following a specific arrangement and opening of unknown messages must be precluded.

 10. Appoint a security expert